How To Put Together A Vehicle Survival Kit

 - Tin foiled packets of tuna and chicken with crackers or just individual cracker packets.
 Thank you, Wendy.

-- Refried beans, soups, canned meats, thank you, Michelle
+- Refried beans, soups, and canned meats, thank you, Michelle

 - Datrex bars and Datrex Water Packets, thank you, Cameron.

-- Water purification tablets: I prefer these bottles: Berkey Sports Water Bottles
+- Water purification or filter tablets: I prefer these bottles: Sports Berkey Bottles

 - Can opener: you can always use a can opener.